 Now, the history surrounding the settlement of the first Europeans in the area is quite interesting too.
 And we cannot describe California’s “beginnings” without going to the Mission period.
-I know this is not necessarily the California presented in Hollywood or rock songs.
+I know this is not necessarily “the California” presented in movies or rock songs.
 However, structures from that period thrive and surprise more than 200 hundred years after their foundation.

 This is a Mission like no other in California.
 That may be the reason why half a million visitors stop by each year.
-This place recreates the colonization period with its preserved buildings, detailed excavations, well presented exhibits and award winning audio tour.
-There is an opportunity to immerse into the past at your own pace.
+This place recreates the colonization period with its preserved buildings, detailed excavations, well-presented exhibits, and award-winning audio tour.
+There is an opportunity to immerse yourself in the past at your own pace.